Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 ## Capture The Flag (CTF) Challenge

-Welcome to the detailed and beginner friendly writeup for the **Agent Sudo** CTF challenge.
+Welcome to the detailed and beginner-friendly writeup for the **Agent Sudo** CTF challenge.
 This document will guide you through the steps and methodologies used to solve the challenge.

 ![CTF Logo](https://assets.tryhackme.com/img/logo/tryhackme_logo_full.svg)